 During and after the First World War Unwin became increasingly involved in wider town planning issues, promoting his vision for good-quality, low-density housing.
-He was president of the riba from 1931 to 1933 and received the Institute’s gold medal in 1937.
+He was president of RIBA from 1931 to 1933 and received the Institute’s gold medal in 1937.

 Unwin’s papers include: